Italian football clubs in international competitions: Participation of Italian clubs in European competitions

-It takes into account competitions in which Italian clubs have taken part in the season kick-off, namely in the month of September when, usually, UEFA Champions League, Europa League and Conference League group stages start.
-It does not take into account qualifying rounds held during the summer.
+It includes competitions in which Italian clubs have taken part in the season kick-off, namely in September, when the UEFA Champions League, Europa League, and Conference League group stages usually start.
+It does not include qualifying rounds held during the summer.
 Azure denotes clubs that experienced a Champions League group phase, pink a Europa League group phase, and green a Conference League group phase.

 When two or more clubs have the same number of participations, they are sorted by the number of seasons in the most important competition.